 Empty the toilet.

 A used cassette that had been fermenting for three months will not be pleasant to return to.
-Wash it, put some olive oil on the blade of the cassette and then leave it in place with the blade open.
-If you have a separate rinse water tank, don’t forget to ensure this is drained too.
+Wash it with hot soapy water inside and out, when its dry, put some olive oil on the blade of the cassette and then leave it in place with the blade open.

 Fully charge batteries.

-It does not have to be open much, but do not leave it closed or the smell and growth that occurs in three months will astound you!
+Give it a thorough wash and dry, then leave it with the door open.
+It does not have to be open much, but no matter how clean it is, do not leave it closed or the smell and triffid growth that occurs in three months will astound you!

 Motorhomes get laid up at about the same time that mice come in from the fields looking for somewhere warm and cosy.
-It’s difficult to stop them getting in, but do not invite them to stay by leaving them a food source such as a bag of pasta, rice or cornflakes will encourage them to stay for the winter!
+It’s difficult to stop them getting in, but do not invite them to stay by leaving them a food source such as a bag of pasta, rice or cornflakes in a locker.
+This will only encourage them to stay for the winter!

 Chocolate Biscuit Test.